Frequent travelers, Liz and her husband are keen to discover new places and share their experience with others.

 Take care when walking around the upper level of the castle.
 Walls are very low in places and there are few safety barriers.

-Obey the signs not to take photographs towards the port area, as this is a military area.
+Obey the signs not to take photographs over the port area, as this is a restricted military area.

 The Church of St. George of the Latins (G)

 It is thought that this church was built towards the end of the 13th Century - early 14th Century, using material taken from the Salamis ruins.
 Parts of the northern and eastern wall remain, hinting at what the original must have looked like.
 Like many other tall buildings in Famagusta, the church was damaged during the Ottoman siege in 1570.
 Wealthy Genoese merchants are thought to have been the owners of this church.
 Often offset against a deep blue Cyprus sky, these ruins are interesting to view and very photogenic.

 The Church of St. Francis of Assisi (H)

 Visible from the courtyard of the Venetian Governor's Palace, this church was built by the Franciscan Order around the end of the 13th Century - the beginning of the 14th Century.
 The monastery which was built with it no longer exists.
 In 1601 building materials were taken from the church to build an adjoining hammam (Turkish bath) on the site of the monastery.

 Church of St. Peter and St. Paul, Sinan Pasha Mosque (I)